aangelone2/das-c/profiling/optimizations.md

-All the execution times discussed here are average estimates over 16 measurements, obtained using the `-pg` optimization option, where the standard error of the mean is renormalized with Student's t factors to keep into account finite-size effects (multiplied by `2.120/1.960`).
+All the execution times discussed here are average estimates over 16 measurements.
+In all data files, the first column is obtained with the `-pg` option, while the second is obtained with `-O3`.
+The standard error of the mean is renormalized with Student's t factors to keep into account finite-size effects (multiplied by `2.120/1.960`).